shumailarshad/selenium-tutorial/README.md

 # selenium-tutorial

-This project has been created to practice selenium tests Farhad and Shumail.
+This project has been created to practice selenium tests by Farhad and Shumail.